engines-wafu/RAMPART_Docs/Training/Airspace.md

   - approaches,
   - departures,
   - and navigation
-- Fixes shown in GREY with 5-letter name
+- Fixes shown in grey with 5-letter name
   - Maybe GPS referenced, but normally given as range and bearing to a nearby TACAN or other radio beacon
-- Intersections same, but in PURPLE
+- Intersections same, but in purple
   - Normally identified as the point of intersection of two different TACAN or other radio beacon radials